Base, Solar Plexus Centre, Heart Centre, Throat Centre, Third Eye, Crown Centre

 Chronic back pain, which can be restored through backbends, has been linked to the lowering of grey matter in the brain.
 Take your brain to the spa with a backbend.

 You can easily gain spinal strength with the help of backbends.
 I’ve been practising for almost two years and I’ve noticed a huge difference in how much stronger my back is.
 Backbends require lifting the body against the force of gravity, which helps build strength.
 Camel Pose, King Pigeon Pose, and Upward Facing Dog Pose are all backbends and fabulous spine-strengtheners.

 Back Pain Buster

 If your back hurts practice gentle backbends.
 Our back is often in a state of chronic pain because we spend so much time bending forward, and not backward.
-When we start practicing backbends, we counteract the impact of continuous forward bending and ease the stress on parts of the spine that are often stuck in the chronic forward-position.
+When we start practising backbends, we counteract the impact of continuous forward bending and ease the stress on parts of the spine that are often stuck in the chronic forward position.
 This will also help you stand straighter, which again, is another reason so many people experience back pain.

 Heart Chakra Awakener